AbdullaYerezhep/ascii-art-web/README.md

 ## DESCRIPTION

-Ascii-art-web consists in creating and running a server, in which it will be possible to use a<br> web GUI (graphical user interface) to print graphical representation of given text.
+Ascii-art-web-stylize consists in creating and running a server, in which it will be possible to use a<br> user-friendly, responsive web GUI (graphical user interface) to print graphical representation of given text.

 ## AUTHORS

-Creata21 and Bebek
+Creata21

 ## USAGE

-Open command line and go to project's folder path something like "student/ascii-art-web", <br>then run command "go run cmd/main.go".
+Open command line and go to project's folder path something like "student/ascii-art-web-stylize", <br>then run command `go run cmd/main.go`.
 Next, open your browser and go to "localhost:8080/".

 ## iMPLEMENTATION